ben-dh3/broken_blog_application/http_bites/03_request_parameters.md

 ## Exercise One

-Use Postman to send a `GET` request to the URL `https://postman-echo.com/get`.
+Use Postman to send a `GET` request to the URL `https://postman-echo.com/get` using a _query parameter_.

+Update your URL field in Postman to the new URL we want to send a GET request to.

 In the "Query" tab below the URL field, set a query parameter with key `title` and value `Welcome`.
 Then send the request.

-You should get the following JSON response, and the status code should be `200 OK`:
+You should get the following JSON response (although we've omitted the headers for brevity in our documentation), and the status code should be `200 OK`:

 ```jsonc
 {